kiyoon/python-import.nvim/README.md

 Most will use the current word to find the import statement, but the treesitter node can be used to find the import statement more accurately. (e.g. `torch.utils.data.DataLoader` -> `import torch.utils.data`)

+> [!WARNING]
-NOTE: This is work-in-progress and not yet ready for public.
-There isn't much customisation options and the behaviour can change rapidly.
+> This is work in progress and not yet ready for public.
+> There isn't much customisation options (e.g. how to locate the import place)
+> and the behaviour and build/configuration instructions change rapidly.

 ## 🛠️ Installation